 My name is Jonathan Lombard and this website summarizes my main scientific interests and previous or ongoing research.
-I am currently a postdoctoral fellow in the National Evolutionary Synthesis Center (NESCent) in Durham, NC, USA.
+I am currently a postdoctoral fellow in Tom Richard's lab in the University of Exeter, United Kingdom.

 The diversity of animals and plants is a fascinating subject that is becoming the more and more popular with increasing concerns about nature preservation.
 However, it is frequently disregarded that, indeed, most of the genetic, metabolic and physiologic biodiversity is to be found among unicellular microorganisms.
 Most of the biosphere is actually microbial and microorganisms have dominated life on Earth for billions of years.
 Describing and studying how this astonishing microbial diversity emerged and evolved is one of the major challenges in current evolutionary studies, and also my central scientific interest.
 Within this large domain, I focus on the large-scale evolution of the main taxa that we know today, with emphasis in describing early organisms like the last common ancestor of all living organisms (the cenancestor) or the last common ancestor of each domain of life (Archaea, Bacteria and Eucarya), and their subsequent evolution to the organisms that we know today.